 - Position the patient in an upright or semirecumbent position, if possible.

-- Lubricate the tip of the nasogastric tube.
+- Lubricate the tip of the nasogastric tube with a water-soluble lubricant.

 - Pass the tube through the most patent nostril, across the oropharynx, and into the stomach.